 Opportunities to Volunteer

-Reception A vitally important role, as the receptionist is often the first point of contact for anyone ringing or visiting the Hospice, answering the busy telephone, dealing with enquiries, and passing on messages.
+A vitally important role, as the receptionist is often the first point of contact for anyone ringing or visiting the Hospice, answering the telephone, dealing with enquiries, and passing on messages.

-Drivers Using their own cars, drivers transport patients to and from the hospice, generally once a week.
-A fuel allowance is made.
-Drivers need fully comprehensive insurance, a valid driving license and permission from their insurance company to use their car for this purpose.
+Volunteer Drivers are needed to transport patients to and from the hospice, generally once a week.
+Drivers need fully comprehensive car insurance, a valid driving license and permission from their insurance company to use their own car for this purpose.
+Fuel expenses can be claimed with this role.

-Retail We are always looking for assistance in our charity shops across the area.
-If you have a couple of hours to spare each week and would like to join our friendly team, call Phyllis Jones on 01745 583170
+We are always looking for assistance in our charity shops across the area.
+If you have a couple of hours to spare each week and would like to join our friendly team, call Val Corner on 01745 583170

-In-Patient Unit volunteers help with a variety of non-nursing tasks as requested by the nursing staff.
+Volunteers help with a variety of tasks as supporting nursing staff.
 These might include answering the door, giving help to patients, their relatives or visitors, arranging flowers, answering the telephone, and other duties as required.
+Full support and training will be provided for this role

 This is what our volunteers say: